juansebasleal/sendfox/README.md

 FUTURE WORK, this that can be enhanced:
 - Add diagram(s) about its architecture
-- Fix issue with migration and FK: the migration does not create an actual foreign key for emails
 - Paginator: support changing page size, persist current page when navigating.
 This might be achieve throug including a plugin.
 - enhance subject (js error) and email body (alert) validations
 - Do automated tests; try to test all posible scenarios: not logged users, sending inccorect vales to the API